Majority of people infected in N.J. Macpherson outbreak are children, says Kandola

 “We were able to find this cluster quickly and have the households isolate.
 At this point no other school has met the definition of an outbreak.
 This outbreak isn’t connected to what happened at St. Patrick’s,” Kandola said, citing one individual who attended the high school on April 19 and tested positive for COVID-19.

-The St. Patrick’s case also differs in that 40 contacts were isolated and the virus hadn’t spread further.
+The St. Patrick’s case also differs in that the exposure involved was narrowed down to a specific time frame, 40 contacts were isolated and the virus hadn’t spread further.

+With N.J.
+Macpherson, students, staff and volunteers attended the school over the last week while there was an active COVID-19 case.
+Transmission occurred among eight people, more than the two cases required to meet the definition of an outbreak, Kandola said.

 The nature of the N.J. outbreak called for what Kandola compared to the “circuit breaker” measure of closing all schools.